aaekay/Resources/read_books/poor_economics.md

 3. sometimes it seems that the world has no hope but after reading this book small changes can lead to big appreciable effect after a period of patience.
 4. making an organisation and teaching students about basic necessities of life, like safe food, water, finance, utility, bills, how market works, entrepreneuships, applying for sops, express interests.
 5. what is the S shaped income curve from the prespective of India?
+6. what about opening an organisation which recieves complaints from the public who are not having enough resources to fight the corruption or adequate usage of resources?